-‘Legend of the Blue Sea’ Episode 16 Spoilers: Heo Joon Jae’s Secret Enemy, A Fated Reunion And A Funeral
+‘Legend Of The Blue Sea’ Episode 16 Spoilers: Heo Joon Jae’s Secret Enemy, A Fated Reunion And A Funeral

 — Soompi (@soompi) January 7, 2017

 With just one street separating mother and son, the two are just a few steps from each other.
-There are some speculations that in the Legend of the Blue Sea episode 16, Joon Jae, Cheong or Yoo Ran will get run over by a car.
-Contrary to earlier speculations that Joon Jae, Cheong or Yoo-Ran will not meet a tragic accident.
-Joon Jae will have a touching reunion with his mother and he will finally learn why his mother left him by the sea when he was young.
+There are some speculations that in Legend of the Blue Sea Episode 16, Joon Jae, Cheong or Yoo Ran will get run over by a car.
+This is contrary to earlier speculations that Joon Jae, Cheong or Yoo-Ran will not meet a tragic accident.
+Joon Jae will have a touching reunion with his mother, and he will finally learn why his mother left him by the sea when he was young.

-From the previous scenes in the Legend of the Blue Sea episode 15 Kang Seo Hee (Hwang Shin Hye) wanted to kill Yoo Ran and for good reason.
-Yoo Ran knows Seo Hee’s real identity and based on the preview, she will divulge this to Joon Jae in episode 16.
+From the previous scenes in Legend of the Blue Sea Episode 15 Kang Seo Hee (Hwang Shin Hye) wanted to kill Yoo Ran and for good reason.
+Yoo Ran knows Seo Hee’s real identity and based on the preview, she will divulge this to Joon Jae in Episode 16.
 This is a key piece of information that can be linked to Dae Young’s manhunt.
 Knowing that the murderer is linked to his father’s wife will push Joon Jae to investigate his former home.

-Another key event in Legend of the Blue Sea episode 16, is the confrontation between Joon Jae and Chi Hyun.
+Another key event in Legend of the Blue Sea Episode 16 is the confrontation between Joon Jae and Chi Hyun.
 Despite Joon Jae’s lack of interest in his father’s fortune, he is still concerned about his old man.
 His mother’s return will also push him to make a move.

 01/10/17 #LegendOfTheBlueSea New Stills pic.twitter.com/aEKRdGuDZ6